Copycat (Billie Eilish song): Music and lyrics

 "Copycat" has been described as a hip-hop-influenced electronica and pop track in press reviews.
 According to sheet music published at Musicnotes.com, "Copycat" has a slow and constant tempo of 64 beats per minute (BPM) and is played in the key of E minor.
 Eilish's vocals span a range of E3 to G5.
 It features a minimalist production consisting of a bass guitar and piano.
 Titiana Crisano of Billboard compared the instrumentation to the later work of XXXTentacion and Tyler, the Creator.
 In an interview with Billboard, Eilish stated that Finneas came up with the "weird, creepy bass sound" and she thought it was cool.

 The song is Eilish's response to someone who kept copying everything she is doing: "Copycat trying to cop my manner/Watch your back when you can’t watch mine/Copycat trying to cop my glamour/Why so sad, bunny, you can’t have mine?"
 As the song reaches the bridge, the instrumentation turns into a piano ballad and Eilish's vocals become somewhat quiet and build into a falsetto and apologizes as she warns the person that they have reached their limit: "You just crossed the line/You've run out of time/I'm so sorry, now you know/Sorry I'm the one that told you so."
-She then tricks the listener with "psyche" and returns to the original dark lyrics.
+She then tricks the listener with "psych" and returns to the original dark lyrics.